 The technology used in today's fine art ink jet printing is changing rapidly with the most frequent changes seemingly occurring in the paper.
 New papers are being introduced at a rapid pace, and the new papers are providing many opportunities to expand the depth of blacks and the gamut of colors in the final print as well as providing wonderful foundation for black and white prints from high end ink jet printers.
 Check out the traffic on the Printers, Papers and Ink discussion board on the Luminous Landscape site if you want to learn more or just see how much is going on.

-I am currently using the Canson Infinity, Harman Gloss, and Epson Exhibition Fiber Bayrta papers for quite a lot of my fine art printing.
+I am currently using the Red River Ultra Pro Satin and Aurora White and Epson Exhibition Fiber Bayrta papers for quite a lot of my fine art printing.
 I really like the deep blacks that I can achieve with these papers and their overall color response.
 Part of the magic, is what will make me decide to use a specific paper for printing a specific image, for I can't tell you why I will choose one over the other when it comes time to select the profile and make the print.
 I also use the Red River Ultra Pro Satin paper for most of my regular prints since I also like its color and I like that it comes in 17x25 inch sheets, which allows me to print "full frame" at 16x24 when I stick with the standard aspect ratio of 35mm film or the digital sensor.
 I am also still using Hahnemuhle's Photo Rag paper when I want to have a matte surface, and I occasionally use other matte surface papers.
 Prints made on all of the papers I mentioned above, and others I use from time to time, should last for many, many years.

 Keeping up with this rapid change can make life expensive just in purchasing and testing new papers.
 Trying out new printers is an even more daunting investment of time and money, which few individual photographers can or are willing to make.
 I am apparently not alone in feeling that one doesn't need the newest printer and latest new paper to produce good prints.
 Good photographers can use a few good papers with a current, though not bleeding edge new, high quality ink jet printer like my Epson 3880, good printing techniques and good source images to produce prints that are likely to outlast the photographer.
 The prints I produce today, when properly protected by archival print envelopes or archival framing, should still look good many years into the future.